 - Keep records of time slips or other means for tracking the hours of employees who are paid on this basis.
 Generally the IRS says you need to retain these records for four years.

 - Understand what’s subject to withholding and what’s not.
 Some expenses you pay to or on behalf of employees are tax-free fringe benefits, while others may be taxable and subject to income tax withholding, FICA, and FUTA taxes.
-You can review the tax status of various fringe benefits in IRS Publication 15-B (the 2018 version isn’t out yet).
+You can review the tax status of various fringe benefits in IRS Publication 15-B.

 3. Deposit taxes on time

 There are two deposit schedules based on the amount you’re withholding in a “lookback period” (generally 12 months).
 More specifically, the lookback period begins July 1 and ends June 30.
 So the lookback period for 2020 is based on withholdings from July 1, 2018, through June 30, 2019.

 Most small businesses deposit taxes on a monthly basis, which means deposits are due by the 15th day following the end of the month (or the next business day if the 15th falls on a weekend or federal holiday).
 Companies with deposits of more than $50,000 during a lookback period have a semi-weekly schedule.

 And if total payroll liability is under $2,500 for the year, the taxes can be paid with an annual return.

 - Mark your calendar for required deposit dates.
 Remember, if you’re on a monthly schedule, deposits are required 15 days after the close of the month for which deposits are being made (plus added time if the 15th is a Saturday, Sunday, or federal holiday).